 For instance, when a service request is initiated, you need the ability to tell how the request executes end-to-end which now brings us to distributed tracing.
 While logging provides context to understanding how an event occurs, observing requests as they propagate different environments allows the early detection of components with poor health, locating performance bottlenecks, and even gathering data about transactions that take place between services.

-Data aggregation and correlation aids in the formulation of inferences about systems.
+Data aggregation and correlation aid in the formulation of inferences about systems.
 You should be able to trace the path of a request and determine what has happened.
-Correlating metrics, logs, and traces from different sources enables you to quickly figure out what's happening and what could possibly cause it.
+Correlating metrics, logs, and traces from different sources enable you to quickly figure out what's happening and what could possibly cause it.

 Adopt Agile and DevOps Practices